 1. Natural Salt and Pepper Beard

-Dying gray or white into your beard and matching your hair creates a dramatic look for the ultra-hip.
 This short boxed beard is paired with a Caesar haircut dyed or bleached white.
-The haircut also sports a bald fade and a tight side part for additional style.
+The haircut also sports a bald fade and a tight side part for additional style the the gray beard.

 3. Salt and Pepper Goatee